GuidanceOfGrace/XEdit-PACT/Readme.md

 *PACT Settings.ini* - Configuration file for the main exe / tool where some parameters can be adjusted.
 This file will be auto generated after running the exe for the first time.
 Remove it to reset settings.

+*PACT Journal.log* - Logging file where PACT records all cleaned plugins and deleted navmeshes found during each session.

 *PACT Ignore.txt* - Additional file where you can exclude plugins from cleaning, simply add one plugin name to each line.
 This file will be auto generated after running the exe for the first time.
 Remove it to reset the ignore list.

 ===========================================================================
-# HOW TO USE PACT #
+# HOW TO USE PACT (DO NOT RUN PACT THROUGH MO2, RUN THE EXE NORMALLY) #

-After running the PACT EXE, you'll have to set up the required file paths for your *loadorder.txt* file and *XEdit.exe* executable.
+After running the PACT EXE, you'll have to set up file paths for either *loadorder.txt* or *plugins.txt* and *XEdit.exe* executable.
 All paths can be set directly through PACT EXE or by manually editing *PACT Settings.ini* after you run the PACT EXE at least once.

+- *plugins.txt* file contains all currently active plugins for your game.
-- *loadorder.txt* file contains your currently active plugins from the game you wish to clean them.
+- *loadorder.txt* file contains all currently loaded plugins for your game.

-Vortex -> loadorder.txt can be found by selecting Open > Game Application Data Folder.
+Vortex -> Both *plugins.txt* and *loadorder.txt* can be found by selecting *Open* > *Game Application Data Folder* in Vortex.

-MO2 -> loadorder.txt can be found in your currently active MO2 profile folder.
+MO2 -> Both *plugins.txt* and *loadorder.txt* can be found in your current MO2 profile folder.
+(MO2 / profiles / <profile name>)

 - *XEdit.exe* file is the main program that does the actual cleaning, where the X part of the name is different depending on the game.
-Both FO4Edit (Fallout 4) and SSEEdit (Skyrim Special Edition) can be downloaded form their respective Nexus sites, linked at the top.
-Make sure to run your *XEdit* tool at least once before running *PACT* to ensure that both tools are properly configured before cleaning plugins.
+You should run your *XEdit* tool at least once before running *PACT* to ensure that both tools are properly configured before cleaning plugins.
+Both FO4Edit (Fallout 4) and SSEEdit (Skyrim Special Edition) are supported and can be downloaded form their respective Nexus sites, links on top.

-- *Mod Organizer 2* users also need to set the file path for the *ModOrganizer.exe* executable.
+- *Mod Organizer 2* users also need to set the file path for the *ModOrganizer.exe* executable in PACT.
-MO2 requires that you run *XEdit.exe* through it to correctly detect game plugins.
+Vortex and other mod manager users don't need to do this, simply leave the MO2 EXE line blank.

+# MAKE SURE THAT MO2 IS COMPLETELY CLOSED BEFORE YOU START CLEANING #

-Once you set each file path, the buttons will turn green to indicate that the required files are correct, though you can still change the paths.
+Once you set each file path, the buttons will turn green to indicate that the required files are correct, though you can still change them.
 Once at least *loadorder.txt* file and *XEdit.exe* executable are set, the *START CLEANING* button will become colored blue and enabled.

 Press *START CLEANING* to start the cleaning process, at which point *STOP CLEANING* button will be displayed instead until cleaning completes.